SAP-archive/teched2020-DEV164/exercises/ex6/README.md

 <IconTabBar id="idIconTabBar" select=".onSensorSelect" class="sapUiResponsiveContentPadding">
 ````

 3. Let's see if your UI5 application is now able to filter the sensor data correctly.
 Switch to the browser tab with the opened application preview and reload the page.
-Click the *Error* icon.
+Click the *Too Hot* icon.
 Only sensors with too high a temperature are displayed.
 <br><br>![](images/06_03_0010.png)<br><br>

 ## Exercise 6.4 - Display the Total Number of Sensors